 3.Understand the Standard of Review

 The Standard of Review provides criteria upon which the case will be heard.
-Courts of appeals will decide a case based on the standard of review.
-It is always advisable to draft abstracts based on review standards.
+The appellate court will decide a case based on the standard of review, so briefs must always be drafted based on the Standard of Review.

-But the most important thing every appellate attorney must do.
-Reviewing and editing the brief several times to look for mistakes, including removing unnecessary words, phrases, and adjectives.
+But the most important thing that every appeal attorney must do is review and edit the brief several times to look for mistakes, including removing unnecessary words, jargon, and adjectives.

 Are you looking for federal appeals attorneys?
 Visit us today to schedule a free appointment!